Dr Tomlinson

 Other websites:

 Antibodies are the best-studied group of biological binding molecules to date.
 They are important in a wide variety of biological and medical applications, but numerous alternatives are being developed including protein, RNA and DNA aptamers.
 These alternatives can bind to target proteins and so have potential as molecular biology tools, therapeutic agents and as diagnostic tools for detection and imaging of proteins in patient samples.
-Our group was established to exploit a novel Affimer library.
-The Affimer platform is based on two constant small 91 amino acid scaffold proteins that constrains one or two randomised nine amino acid loop regions for molecular recognition.
-The scaffold protein is extremely stable with a Tm of 101oC , and maintains the beta structure following loop insertion.
-We have developed a large naïve phage display library (>3x1010) of Affimer reagents that is of very high quality (86 % full length clones).
+Our group was established to exploit a novel Adhiron library that we invented (PEDS 2014, eLife 2017).
+The Adhiron platform is based on a constant small 91 amino acid scaffold that constrains one or two randomised nine amino acid loop regions for molecular recognition.
+From 2016-2024 this was known as the type II AffimerTM platform.
+The Adhiron scaffold protein is extremely stable with a Tm of 101oC , and maintains the beta structure following loop insertion.
+We have developed a large naïve phage display library (>3x1010) of Adhiron reagents that is of very high quality (86 % full length clones).
 The loop regions in the library contain an even distribution of each of the 19 amino acids excluding cysteines.
-Our laboratory mainly uses Affimer reagents to develop novel biologics and to study protein function in a broad range of diseases including antimicrobial resistance and cancer.
+We use phage display as a flexible platform for isolation reagents (Science Signalling 2017).
+Our laboratory uses Adhiron reagents to understand protein function by blocking protein-protein interactions, identifying novel protein conformers to aid drug discovery and to help visualise proteins in cells.

-Inhibiting protein-protein interactions
+Blocking protein-protein interactions

-We have previously demonstrated that we can generate specific Affimer reagents to block human SUMO2 (hSUMO2), and for the first time we have developed reagents which differentiate between hSUMO1 and hSUMO2 isoforms.
+We have previously demonstrated that we can generate specific Affimer reagents to block human SUMO2 (hSUMO2), and for the first time we have developed reagents which differentiate between hSUMO1 and hSUMO2 isoforms (Science Signalling 2017).
 To confirm the ability to inhibit hSUMO2 binding we developed assays that test the Affimers ability to inhibit SUMO interactions.
 In vitro recombinant RNF4 ubiquitinates polymers of hSUMO2 (poly-hSUMO22-8).
 Affimers specific for GFP (irrelevant control) and for hSUMO1 were unable to inhibit RNF4s ability to ubiquitinate poly-hSUMO22-8, whereas Affimer reagents specific for hSUMO2 robustly inhibited this activity at less than 1 µM.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
-Our list of all <a href="https://biologicalsciences.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>
+Our list of all <a href="https://biologicalsciences.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>- Imaging the interactome

 Qualifications

-• PhD
+- PhD

 Student education